ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    A database containing 2,000 sorted integers must be searched using a binary search algorithm.
 What is the maximum number of iterations of the binary search method that   must occur in order to find a specified value or guarantee that it is not in the database?

 .. mchoice:: qtnt4_18
-   :answer_a: I only
+   :answer_a: Having a constructor in the Student class that has a different parameter list than the constructor in the Person class.
-   :answer_b: II only
+   :answer_b: Having a sayName() method in Person and in Student.
-   :answer_c: III only
+   :answer_c: Having sayName() and sayName(String nickname) in the Student class.
-   :answer_d: IV only
+   :answer_d: Having the changeGrade() method in the Student class.
    :answer_e: None of the above
    :correct: c
    :feedback_a: This is not an example of method overloading.
 In this constructor method, the parent constructor is called, but the method is not overloaded.
-Method overloading occurs when a class has two or more methods with the same name and different parameters.
+Method overloading occurs when a class has two or more methods with the same name and a different parameter list (like a different number of parameters).
-   :feedback_b: This is an example of method overwriting, not method overloading.
-Method overwriting occurs when a method is redefined in a subclass, and the method keeps the same parameters.
-Method overloading occurs when there are two or more methods with the same name and different parameters in the same class.
+   :feedback_b: This is an example of method overridding, not method overloading.
+Method overridding occurs when a method is redefined in a subclass, and the method has the same parameter list.
+Method overloading occurs when there are two or more methods with the same name and different parameter lists in the same class.
    :feedback_c: In the Student class, there are two different sayName methods.
-The second sayName method has the same name and same return type, but the parameters differ.
+The second sayName method has the same name and same return type, but the parameter lists differ.
 This is an example of method overloading.
-   :feedback_d: This is not an example of method overloading.
-Method overloading occurs when a class has two or more methods with the same name and different parameters.
+   :feedback_d: This is just an example of adding new methods to the child class, that were not inherited from the parent class.
    :feedback_e: Method overloading occurs when a class has two or more methods with the same name and different parameters.
-There is a method in the Student class with the same name and two different sets of parameters.
+There is a method in the Student class with the same name and two different parameter lists.

    The ``Person`` and ``Student`` classes are located below.
 Which of the following methods contains an example of method overloading?